mpanighetti/dnd5e-rhythmancy/main.md

 - You gain 1 rhythmancy point to spend on casting rhythmancy spells.
 - You learn a rhythmancy cantrip and a 1st-level rhythmancy spell of your choice.
-- You gain proficiency in a skill of your choice from the following list: Deception, Intimidation, Performance, Persuasion.
+- You gain Proficiency in a skill of your choice from the following list: Deception, Intimidation, Performance, Persuasion.
-- You gain proficiency with a musical instrument of your choice.
+- You gain Proficiency with a musical instrument of your choice.
 You can use such an instrument as a spellcasting focus for any spell you cast using rhythmancy points.

 ## Rhythmancy Spells